pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

 Adhere to these principles, based on the [Playwright Best Practices](https://playwright.dev/docs/best-practices):

-- Utilize `test` from `extensionBase.ts` for test environment setup and extension interaction.
+- Utilize `test` from `pageContext.ts` for test environment setup and extension interaction.
 - Employ page objects from `./end-to-end-tests/pageObjects` for web page interactions.
 - Ensure tests are self-contained, leveraging [Playwright fixtures](https://playwright.dev/docs/test-fixtures) for shared setup/teardown.
 - Use the [recommended built-in locator methods](https://playwright.dev/docs/locators#quick-guide) that have auto-waiting and retry features.